 Where I’d Be Now if I’d Gotten Help for My Alcoholism Earlier

-At least now, having quit booze, I have great credit again, can take vacations, and am able to think about buying a new home with the woman I love and am hoping to propose to.
+At least now, having quit booze, I have great credit again, can take vacations, and can think about buying a new home with the woman I love and am hoping to propose to.
 I’m also on course again to achieve a financially stable retirement with good health insurance and no worries about running out of money.

 FHE is Here to Help You Achieve Your Career Goals by Quitting Booze

 Alcoholism is a chronic medical disease impacting the way the brain perceives reality.
-The science behind alcoholism is really quite simple: the ethanol in alcohol disrupts neurotransmitter levels that “trick” the brain into thinking it feels euphoria and pleasure.
-In fact, ethanol latches on to the same brain receptors that addictive drugs like benzodiazepines and morphine target.
+The science behind alcoholism is quite simple: the ethanol in alcohol disrupts neurotransmitter levels that “trick” the brain into thinking it feels euphoria and pleasure.
+Ethanol latches on to the same brain receptors that addictive drugs like benzodiazepines and morphine target.